Skip to main content

 Portal screen on the Stacks page of a Workspace called Iti

-Step 3: Select the version you want to import the context (the configured inputs);
+Step 3: Select the Stacks and the respective versions you want to import the settings from.
+Only contexts configured at Workspace level will be imported; ;

 tip